 Your baby supplies are theirs and vice versa.
 When one of your visiting friends tells you she forgot to pack teething gel in her giant Mary Poppins-style nappy bag, your reply is, “No worries, you know where it is; top drawer.”

-You always have her back, and they ALL have yours, with anything.
+You always have her back, and they ALL have yours.

 5. You never tell

 You were there when one of your mum squad turned her back for a millisecond and her baby fell off the bed.
 You picked him up and made sure he was OK.
 He was!
 But you will NEVER, EVER let that one slip to her safety-conscious husband who wouldn’t dream of placing his just-rolling baby on the bed.

 What happens at mum squad get-togethers, stays at mum squad get-togethers.
 Always.

 “Oh, let’s just get drive-through Maccas for lunch and let them continue sleeping in the car.
 We’ll park next to each other at the beach.
 So what if they are not having their day sleep at home in their cots?
 I need a Big Mac!”

 Yep, she gets it and orders you both a chocolate sundae.

 7. You have ‘in’ jokes